 Your eyes need lubrication and moisture to function properly.
 Small glands in the eyelids known as meibomian glands secrete oil that covers and protects the surface of your eye.
-If these glands malfunction, they may become inflamed or produce an excessive amount of oil.
-This condition is known as meibomianitis or posterior blepharitis.
+If these glands malfunction they may become inflamed or produce an excessive amount of oil.
+This condition is known as meibomianitis, or posterior blepharitis.

-Meibomianitis occurs when the meibomian glands in the eyelid don’t work properly.
+Meibomianitis occurs when the meibomian glands in the eyelids don’t work properly.
 Excess oil released from these glands will accumulate on the eyelids.
 As the oil accumulates, bacteria that are normally present in the eyes and skin begin to multiply.